 SAMPLE PREPARATION

 Grind the FK into a fine, flour-like powder using a lab mill or coffee grinder.

-Transfer the ground FK and enzyme to a beaker and dilute to 10 mL with a 0.02% ammonia solution.
+Transfer the ground FK to a beaker and dilute to a 0.4% sodium hydroxide solution.
+Pre-digestion with amylase may be required.